 Faculty-led programs are offered by TU faculty where learning is facilitated through faculty’s expertise and connections in a global context.
 Faculty utilize the international location to augment student’s learning and guide the academic component in the context of local culture and site-enhanced activities.
 Faculty-led programs are designed for the student who desire to study abroad within a TU environment of faculty and peers.
 Often times students who participate on a faculty-led program return to campus with a desire to study abroad on a more independent program and/or becoming more intentionally engaged with Tulsa’s local community to remain engaged with global issues.

-There are two types of faculty-led programs, Short Term Programs and May Extension Programs.
+There are three types of faculty-led programs: Summer Programs, Fall and Spring Break Programs and Spring Extension Programs.

-Short term programs occur over TU’s spring or fall breaks (typically a week-long program).
-Faculty offering a short-term programs do so in conjunction with a regular course.
-Students enroll in the course and may choose to participate in the travel component for a program fee.
+Semester break programs occur over TU’s spring or fall breaks (typically a week-long to ten day program).
+Faculty offering a semester break programs do so in conjunction with a regular course.
+Students enroll in the course and participate in the travel component for an additional program program fee.
 The week-long experience enhances course learning because of the site-specific activities that demonstrate application of knowledge learned in the classroom.
-However, the study abroad component is in addition to the regular course and does not factor into the final grade, therefore those students who cannot participate are no penalized.